ealeksandrov/ealeksandrov.github.io/_posts/2014-02-25-osx-quick-look-plugin-development.markdown

 Quick Look — OS X service that creates thumbnails and previews for files in Finder.
 It supports a number of standard file types, for others there are QL plugins — custom thumbnails and preview generators.
 They have .qlgenerator extension and can be placed in `~/Library/QuickLook` or `/Library/QuickLook`.

-In this article I will tell about main stages of creating custom QL plugins.
+In this article, I will tell about main stages of creating custom QL plugins.

 <!-- more -->